saharansameer/wavy-tv/README.md

 - Upload, stream, and manage videos
 - Create and view community posts
 - Search for videos
-- View your watch history
+- View and manage watch history

 #### Social Interaction